mrtnetwork/onchain_wallet/README.md

   - [examples](https://mrtnetwork.github.io/onchain_dapp/)

+## Swap

+- Supports Chainflip, Maya, and THORChain protocols.

+## Tor

+- Supports Tor connections through network providers on native platforms.

 ## Platform Support

-OnChain Wallet is available on multiple platforms to provide a seamless experience:
+OnChain Wallet is available on:

-- **Android:** Take your wallet on the go with our Android app, ensuring you have secure access to your funds anytime, anywhere.

-- **Windows:** Enjoy the convenience of OnChain Wallet on your desktop.
-Our Windows version brings the power of decentralized finance to your fingertips.

-- **Macos:** Enjoy the convenience of OnChain Wallet on your desktop.
-Our Mac version brings the power of decentralized finance to your fingertips.

-- **Web:** Access your wallet from any web browser with our web platform.
-Manage your assets with ease, all while enjoying the security and privacy OnChain Wallet provides.

-- **Browser Extensions:** Integrate seamlessly with your browser using our extensions for Chrome, Brave, and Mozilla Firefox, enhancing your web-based financial interactions.
+- Android
+- Linux
+- Windows
+- macOS
+- Web
+- Browser Extensions (Chrome, Brave, Firefox, Opera, etc)

 ## Build Instructions

-Clone the repository and build using Flutter:
+Clone the repository and build using Flutter.
+Ensure your build environment has Flutter and LLVM/Clang installed, as LLVM is required for compiling native dependencies.

-- **WEB**
+- **WEB/Extensions**

  you can view the web version of OnChain Wallet at <https://mrtnetwork.github.io/onchain_wallet/>.